What the armed forces covenant is, when the new covenant duty applies and how it affects the housing rights of veterans.

 tenancy strategies

-award of Disabled Facilities Grants
+the award of Disabled Facilities Grants

 Homeless veterans and the armed forces covenant

-Local authorities must consider the principles of the covenant when making decisions about homeless applications and when drafting homelessness strategies.
+Local authorities must consider the principles of the covenant when making decisions about homeless applications and drafting homelessness strategies.

 The covenant in practice

-The general principle that members of the armed forces should not be disadvantaged has previously led to changes in the law.
+The general principle that members of the armed forces should not be disadvantaged has led to changes in the law.

 One example is that members of the armed forces can establish a local connection for a homelessness application to the area they are posted to, if they have been normally resident there for six of the last 12 months or three of the last five years.